govau/design-system-starter/README.md

 ## Get started

-The starter pack uses NPM (node package manager) to set up a local development environment and install the Design System components.
-NPM is a package manager for Node based projects.
-NPM comes pre-installed with Node.
+The starter pack uses npm (node package manager) to set up a local development environment and install the Design System components.
+NPM is a package manager for Node based projects and comes pre-installed with Node.

-1. Make sure you have `NPM` and `node` installed on your computer.
-You can follow the [NPM instructions](https://www.npmjs.com/get-npm) if you are unsure.
+1. Make sure you have npm and Node installed on your computer.
+You can follow the [npm instructions](https://www.npmjs.com/get-npm) if you are unsure.

 1. Download, clone, or fork this repository into a folder on your computer.